notsag-dev/lyrics-corpus/README.md

 ```

 ## Create corpus of lyrics files
-Fetch 10 songs by The Beatles by running the following:
+Fetch 10 songs lyrics by The Beatles by running the following:
 ```
 create-corpus "The beatles" 10
 ```